MJoergen/formal/fetch/README.md

 f_wb_req_count_max : assert always {f_wb_req_count >= 1} |-> {not wb_stb_o};
 ```

-Then we pose the artifical requirement that the slave does not stall
+Then we pose the artifical requirement that the Slave does not stall
 indefinitely, and that it responds within a short time.
 Here I've chosen a
 maximum of 2 clock cycles:
 ```